acieslinski/weather/README.md

 To use your emulator run **emulator -avd avd_name**.
 You can find the list of available emulators with **emulator -list-avds**.
 Once your emulator is ready run **adb install path/to/your_app.apk**.

-**Testing**
+###Testing

 To run unit tests you can run **./gradlew test** from the root of the project.
 The test result will be in *path_to_the_project/app/build/reports/tests/* directory.

-To run instrumented tests you can run **./gradlew connectedAndroidTest** from the root of the project.
-The test result will be in *path_to_the_project/app/build/outputs/reports/androidTests/connected/* directory (device or emulator must be connected).
+To run instrumented tests you can run **./gradlew connectedAndroidTest** from the root of the project (a device or an emulator must be connected).
+The test result will be in *path_to_the_project/app/build/outputs/reports/androidTests/connected/* directory.

 Warning: 3 unit tests fail, 1 unit test passes, 1 instrumented test passes

-The app can be run on minimum 10th version of Android (Gingerbread)

 ## Examples of features to do in future